edyatl/clickhouse-event-processor/README.md

 ## Usage

-Run the script using the following command:
+Run the script directly using the following command:

    ```bash
    $ python clickhouse_event_checker.py